robertopreste/HmtNote/docs/usage.rst

     hmtnote annotate input.vcf annotated_variability.vcf --variab --offline

 HmtNote will look for data in the dumped database, which was saved as ``hmtnote_dump.pkl``, to perform annotations.
-**PLEASE NOTE: when working in *online mode*, HmtNote will retrieve from HmtVar only those entries that correspond to variants contained in the input VCF file; the ``dump`` command, instead, downloads the entire HmtVar database (actually just the subset used by HmtNote) to the local disk.** Although this local database is not larger than a few dozen MB, the download process may take a while.
+**PLEASE NOTE: when working in *online mode*, HmtNote will retrieve from HmtVar only those entries that correspond to variants contained in the input VCF file; the ``dump`` command, instead, downloads the entire HmtVar database (actually just the subset used by HmtNote) to the local disk.** Although this local database is not bigger than a few dozen MB, the download process may take a while.

-**PLEASE NOTE: data in HmtVar is subject to frequent updates, so please remember to run ``hmtnote dump`` as frequently as possible to be sure you're working with the latest data.**
+**PLEASE NOTE: data in HmtVar is subject to frequent updates, so please remember to run ``hmtnote dump`` as frequently as possible to be sure you're working with the latest data.** Use the *offline mode* at your own risk.

 Python Module
 =============